tuxxin/tuxxin-qr-track/README.md

     * Toggle `USE_CLOUDFLARE_TUNNEL` based on your network.

     Edit `.htaccess`:
-    * Set `RewriteBase` to your root or sub-directory.

     ```bash
     RewriteEngine On

+    # Update to your root or sub-directory
     RewriteBase /qr-track/

+    # Rewrite rule for QR Scan Proxy
     RewriteRule ^p/([a-zA-Z0-9]+)$ proxy.php?id=$1 [L,QSA]

+    # These files don't need to be seen!
     <FilesMatch "\.(sqlite|db|log)$">
        Order Deny,Allow
        Deny from all